TetianaTalebi/YelpCamp-project/README.md

 - Create new campgrounds enriched with photos, descriptions, prices and location data
 - Edit and delete campgrounds they own, with full authorization checks
 - Browse campgrounds created by other users
-- Submit and manage reviews with rating and comment fields
+- Submit and manage reviews with rating and review fields
 - Delete their own reviews with ownership validation

 ***